mtttia/TelegramInterrogationBot/README.md

 ## Tecnology
-This bot is made with javascript, node js as playground, and Telegraf js.
+This bot is made with javascript, node js as playground, and Telegraf js.<br>
 Database is a sqlite database.